 Pediatric Dentistry and Sedation

-The #1 most common use for dental sedation is to enable treatment of children.
+The #1 most common use for dental sedation is to enable dental treatment for children.
 There are 2 trends that have made this so.
 First, Family Dentists are referring children to Specialists for treatment at a greater rate now.
 Second, Specialists such as Pediatric Dentists are recommending sedation for treatment more commonly.
 Some children may have higher activity levels and require mild sedation for completion of treatment.
 Others may do just fine without sedation.
 Here are some very useful questions to ask the Dentist/Specialist if they recommend sedation for your little one:

 - Is there a chance we can do treatment without sedation?